naoto-tokoyoda/CSS-tips/selectors.md

     width:500px;
     height:500px;
 }
-# All image has 500px of width and 500px pf height
+/* All image has 500px of width and 500px of height */
 ```

 ## 4. Multiple selectors